akjake616/VoxelModel.jl/README.md

 # VoxelModel.jl

 `VoxelModel.jl` is a Julia module for creating, manipulating, and visualizing 3D voxel geometries.
-It provides functionalities to create geometric shapes, add or delete them from a voxel grid, and visualize the grid using [`PlotlyJS.jl`](https://github.com/JuliaPlots/PlotlyJS.jl).
+It provides functionalities to create geometric shapes, add or delete them from a voxel grid, and visualize the grid using [`PlotlyJS.jl`](https://github.com/JuliaPlots/PlotlyJS.jl) and [`PlotlyGeometries,jl`](https://github.com/akjake616/PlotlyGeometries.jl).
 This project is dedicated to (hopefully) easy model creation in FDTD/PSTD simulations.

 <p align="center">
   <img alt="VoxelModel.jl" src="./media/illus.png" width="50%" height="auto" />